Misa Amane: In film

 Misa is portrayed in the films by Erika Toda.
 In the film continuity, Misa has a brother, who is murdered along with her parents.
 In addition, her appearance is slightly modified: while Misa has blonde hair in the manga and anime, she has brown hair in the films.
 She is first seen filming a dorama called "Misa-Misa's Happy Sweets", where she states that she is baking treats to make her enemies fat.
 After filming of that section ends, she expresses support for Kira to a journalist.
-Her supervisor asks that the statement be cut due to controversies.
+Her supervisor asks that the statement be cut due to potential controversies that could arise from this particular statement.
 Misa's attacker, Ryotaro Sakajo, the assistant director for "Happy Sweets", dies from a heart attack when Gelus writes his name inside of his Death Note.
 Gelus' Death Note then falls in front of Misa, who immediately picks it up.
 After reading the notebook, she finds Rem.

 In the second film, Mogi replaces Ukita as Misa's victim during the Sakura TV incident.
 Additionally, Misa first learns of Light's identity as Kira when Soichiro rescues Sayu who was at the TV station attending a fair.
 Misa is present at the final confrontation between Light and the police force, though she is handcuffed and restrained by another officer.
 When Light dies after Ryuk writes his name down in the Death Note, Misa breaks down emotionally.
 Her memory of the Death Note is erased, but she retains her obsession with Light, wishing him a happy birthday through a mini-shrine dedicated to him.
 Erika Toda said that, prior to filming, she felt "a lot of pressure" due to the character's popularity with audiences.
 She said the pressure vanished when filming began.
 In an article in The Star, a Malaysian newspaper, writer Kitty Sensei theorized that Toda did not have "the time to think much about how fans would react", citing film shoots that Kitty Sensei described as "physically and mentally exhausting" such as the straitjacket scene.
 Toda said that undoing the straitjacket took a lot of time, and at times she waited in the jacket between takes.
 Toda also said that on one occasion, she wore a blindfold for an hour during filming.